Bars of gold.

 Still, those in the industry caution that recycling is not a cure-all.
 It cannot address existing labor abuses, nor the environmental damage from past mining; and because most recycled gold comes from relatively recent sources, it can still reflect the same opaque supply chains reformers are trying to change.

 In response, some jewelers now source directly from small-scale miners they know personally.
-“Most of our gold comes from my open-pit operation, which runs May through October,” Todd Bracken, a bench jeweler and miner in California, said.
+“Most of our gold comes from my open-pit operation, which runs May through October,” said Bracken.
 “I’ve got claims on my own property, and I buy production on the spot from a network of small miners, usually right at the river.”

 “The mining industry can’t be trusted to write its own rules.
 We need strong laws and enforcement, not voluntary promises.
 We need updated legislation that requires the consent of Indigenous peoples.”